nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Displaying the home page (Course Page): `home`

-Goes back to the Course Page which is the home page of CLIpboard.
+Goes back to the home page, which is the Course Page of CLIpboard.

 Format:
 ```